-Error Code: SHADOWED_VARIABLE
+Error Code: SHADOWED VARIABLE

 This guide explains why a shadowed variable error may occur and describes how to fix it.